Egypt protests won't affect IMF deal, minister says

-BERLIN Unrest in Egypt will not jeopardize a $4.8 billion loan deal with the International Monetary Fund, its foreign minister said on Thursday after a week of protests triggered by President Mohamed Mursi's decision to extend his powers.
+BERLIN Unrest in Egypt will not jeopardize a $4.8 billion (3 billion pounds) loan deal with the International Monetary Fund, its foreign minister said on Thursday after a week of protests triggered by President Mohamed Mursi's decision to extend his powers.

 "What is happening now will not have an effect on the talks or the agreement with the IMF," Foreign Minister Mohamed Kamel Amr told a joint news conference in Berlin with his German counterpart Guido Westerwelle.